-- Arrive promptly at 8am or during the dinner hour, which are relatively uncrowded times.
+- Book the first slot of the day or during the dinner hour, which are relatively uncrowded times.

 - Plan to visit on a Tuesday or Wednesday, the least popular days of the week.
 You’ll encounter the biggest crowds on Saturday and Sunday, followed closely by Monday and Friday.

 - Download the free Empire State Building app.
 It will give you, as does the ESB website, a real-time look at how long the wait is to get to the top (the info is refreshed every two minutes).
 Know, however, that the fun starts well before “the top”.
 As you make your way through the building, you’ll see exhibitions on the building’s move towards energy efficiency and its history, along with delicious views from the (slightly) lower floors.
 The app also has a terrific tour embedded in it, also free, which delivers commentary, historic photos and videos about the construction of the famed tower; and helps visitors identify the important buildings and parks they’ll see from the observation deck (along with some background on them).